Library Services for Law School Alumni

 Our librarians have written more than 175 guides on a wide range of subjects.
 Browse the complete list by subject and keywork.
 Many of the guides identify key print and online resources, including books, looseleaf services, law reviews, Lexis and Westlaw databases, other commercial online services, and free websites.

-Visitors to the Law Library have access to many electronic databases and services, including.
-KeyCite and Shepard's.
+Visitors to the Law Library have access to many electronic databases and services, including LexisNexis Academic, with Shepard's.
 These online citators are available on the three PCs adjacent to the Reference Office on floor L1.

-Both services are useful for determining whether a case is still good law and identifying later cases, law review articles, and other sources that cite to a particular case.
+Shepard's is useful for determining whether a case is still good law and for identifying later cases, law review articles, and other sources that cite to a particular case.
 You can limit or restrict the citation results in a number of ways.
 For more information, see the Gallagher guide on Online Citators.

-Contract terms prevent us from generating and emailing citation results.
+The terms of the UW Libraries contract for LexisNexis Academic prevent us from generating and emailing citation results.